The NetBeans E-commerce Tutorial - Designing the Data Model

 The CHAR and VARCHAR Types.

-customer table selected on the canvas, choose
+table selected on the canvas, choose

 Arrange > Reset Object Size to resize the table so that all columns